 The red Ackie monitor comes from the west while the yellow Ackie monitor comes from the east.
 Red Ackies are usually longer-tailed compared with the yellow Ackies.
 Red Ackies also grow bigger on average.
 They also have a unique cross and spotted head pattern.

 Compared with a huge 10-foot Komodo dragon, these can indeed be called dwarf monitors.
 But they’re not really that small.
-You can spot 4-feet Ackie monitors with tails that are at least 1 1/3 the size of their total body length.
+The max size for Varanus acanthurus is 2.5ft, with most growing to 2 ft.

 Ackie Monitor Habitat

 Ackie monitors love the humidity.
 You can find a yellow or red Ackie monitor hiding in humid burrows to take shelter from the hot temperatures of Australia.
 They also retreat into crevices for safety.
 They wedge themselves between rocks with ease.

 Because of their active nature, your Ackie monitor needs a good amount of room.
 Prepare an enclosure that is wide enough for your reptile pet to roam or explore and to hunt and burrow.